 - Students recommended by unit/clerkship directors due to their exceptional academic performance in that specific content area (including shelf exams)

-- Students enrolled in the Teaching Elective or Medical Education AOC
+- Students enrolled in the Medical Education AOC

 - Self-referral (on an individual basis)

-What are the “requirements” for being a peer tutor?
+What are the “requirements” for being an SAA/ peer tutor?